Uchechukwu-Ekezie/CarIn/SECURITY.md

 We kindly ask you not to disclose the vulnerability publicly until we have had a chance to address it.
 We will do our best to resolve the issue as quickly as possible and will keep you updated on our progress.

-Thank you for helping to keep our project secure.